htrajan/ht-drawsteel/Draw Steel Rules.md

 **Effect:** Until the end of the encounter, the area of your null field increases to 2 aura.
 Enemies that enter your null field or begin their turn in it suffer I \[average\] [[Bleeding|bleeding]] (save ends).
-Allies that enter your null field or begin their turn in it gain Temporary Stamina equal to their `(SHIELD)`.
+Allies that enter your null field or begin their turn in it gain Temporary Stamina equal to their `🛡`.
 This Temporary Stamina disappears at the end of the encounter.

 #### STABILIZING FIELD (7 DISCIPLINE)